The Complex Lasting Results of Globalization on the Global Food System: Youth and Beyond

 🔹 How does globalization improve food systems?

-It improves food variety, opens international markets for farmers, and introduces consumers to varied cuisines and nutrients.
+It enhances food variety, opens international markets for farmers, and introduces consumers to diverse cuisines and nutrients.

-🔹 What are the obstacles for long-established and accepted agriculture?
+🔹 What are the challenges for traditional agriculture?

 Globalization risks homogenizing diets, reducing biodiversity, and undermining local farming economies in favor of large agribusinesses.